macnis365/Interview_Preps/java/thread digging.md

         2)CyclicBarrier takes an (optional) Runnable task which is run once the common barrier condition is met. where as in CountDownLatch there is no optional runnable task.

         3)In CyclicBarrier If a thread leaves a barrier point prematurely because of interruption, failure, or timeout, all other threads waiting at that barrier point will also leave abnormally via BrokenBarrierException (or InterruptedException if they too were interrupted at about the same time). where as this is not present in CountDownLatch.

+19. why Reentrant

+        Reentrant Locks are provided in Java to provide synchronization with greater flexibility. the synchronized keyword is quite rigid in its use.
+For example, a thread can take a lock only once.
+Synchronized blocks don’t offer any mechanism of a waiting queue and after the exit of one thread, any thread can take the lock.
+This could lead to starvation of resources for some other thread for a very long period of time.

+        ReentrantLock allow threads to enter into lock on a resource more than once.
+When the thread first enters into lock, a hold count is set to one.
+Before unlocking the thread can re-enter into lock again and every time hold count is incremented by one.
+For every unlock request, hold count is decremented by one and when hold count is 0, the resource is unlocked.

+        Reentrant Locks also offer a fairness parameter, by which the lock would abide by the order of the lock request i.e. after a thread unlocks the resource, the lock would go to the thread which has been waiting for the longest time.
+This fairness mode is set up by passing true to the constructor of the lock.